Peanut Butter Sandwich Cookies

-- Mix the peanut butter, powdered sugar, and salt together in a medium bowl.
+- Mix the peanut butter, honey, powdered sugar, and salt together in a medium bowl.
 You don’t need a mixer for this.
 I used a wooden spoon to mix it.

 - Place about one tablespoon of the filling on a cookie.
 Place a second cookie on top of the filling and gently press down, just until the top cookie adheres to the filling.
 Note…I used a Wilton #12 round tip for this step, but you don’t have to.
 Just make sure that you don’t spread the filling all the way to the edges because it will spread some when you press the top cookie onto the filling.

 - Store the cookies in an airtight container.
 Cookies will stay fresh for up to 3 days.